 Okay, simple enough – a celebration of workers.
 Although the trade and labor organizations have morphed over the years, we are all workers.
 Whether we clock in and out, manage a team, run a business, or invest in many businesses – they are all forms of work.

-The Depression era yielded a generation who had a black and white view of work- work until you are 62 years old, then retire.
-There was no grey.
+The Depression Era yielded a generation with a black and white view of work – work until you are 62 years old, then retire.
+There was no gray.